What Is Dry Eye?

-When you blink, a film of tears spreads over the eye, making the surface of the eye smooth and clear.
-Without this tear film, good vision would not be possible.
+When you blink, a film of tears spreads over the eye.
+This keeps the eye’s surface smooth and clear.
+The tear film is important for good vision.

 The tear film is made of three layers:

 - An oily layer

 - A mucus layer

 Each layer of the tear film serves a purpose.

 The oily layer is the outside of the tear film.
 It makes the tear surface smooth and keeps tears from drying up too quickly.
 This layer is made in the eye’s meibomian glands.